MichalOpoka/ecfr/cfr/title-10-Energy/chapter-II-Department-Energy/subchapter-D-Energy-Conservation/part-430-Energy-Conservation-Program-Consumer-Products/subpart-A-General-Provisions/section-430.2.md

 *Gravity flush tank water closet* means a water closet designed to flush the bowl with water supplied by gravity only.

-*Grid-enabled water heater* means an electric resistance water heater that -
+*Grid-enabled water heater* means an electric resistance water heater that—

 (1) Has a rated storage tank volume of more than 75 gallons;